 One area that residents and tourists enjoy the most in Dubai is the entertainment sector.
 While living in Dubai doesn’t allow as much time for such activities as visiting for tourism, there are still opportunities to see the sites and experience some of the entertainment venues on the weekends.

 From music and theatre to art exhibitions, shopping, and sporting events, there is something for everyone to enjoy.
 The Dubai Mall is a fascinating place to visit for shopping or just to witness the massive interior.
-It is home to over 1,200 luxury and retail stores, an aquarium, an indoor ice rink, and a huge cinema complex.
+It is home to a wide range of luxury and retail stores, as well as an aquarium, an indoor ice rink, and a large cinema complex.

 Famous artists and musicians often schedule exhibitions and concerts in Dubai’s many venues, so residents can check local event schedules to see what’s on each month.
 The city also has an active nightlife with plenty of bars, clubs, and music venues.